 - 1 cup confectioner’s sugar

-Add half of the egg white mixture into the almond flour mixture and gently fold using a rubber spatula.
+- Add half of the egg white mixture into the almond flour mixture and gently fold using a rubber spatula.
 Once the almond flour is well incorporated, add the rest of the almond flour mixture and fold until everything is well combined.
+Add the pandan extract and fold gently until the color is uniform in color.
 The batter should be able to drip and fall off the spatula slowly.